 Students should make their advisor aware of any plans to transfer to a senior institution.
 Students who are planning to transfer to a senior institution may be advised to take upper-level math and science courses as prerequisites to the Radiography Program.

-Students who are accepted into the Radiography Program are required to submit a health certificate signed by a physician.
+Students are required to submit a health certificate signed by a physician prior to final admissions to the program.
 Since the physical examination is somewhat expensive, applicants should have the physical examination completed after receiving notification of acceptance to the program.
 This certificate is furnished by the college and must be on file with the program before the student may begin Radiography classes.

 When enrollments must be limited for Radiography, priority shall be given to all qualified applicants who meet one or more of the following criteria:

-1. Who are residents of the political subdivisions supporting the College (City of Bristol, Washington County, and the western portion of Smyth County).
+1. Residents of the political subdivisions supporting the College (City of Bristol, Washington County, and the western portion of Smyth County).

 2. Virginia residents not having access to a Radiography program at their local community college, provided such students apply for admission to the program prior to registration or by a deadline established by the College.

-3. Residents of localities with which the College has clinical-site or other agreements may receive equal consideration for admission.
+3. Out-of-state residents associated with agencies of which the College has clinical-site or other agreements may receive consideration for admission.

 To be considered in-region, an applicant must be domiciled within the service region for 12 months prior to the program application deadline.

 To be considered as a Virginia resident, an applicant must be domiciled within Virginia for 12 months prior to January 15.